gsllucas/gsllucas/README.md

 <!-- ![](https://komarev.com/ghpvc/?username=gsllucas&color=green) -->

-Front-end Developer, currently working at Coopersystem integrating the innovation team, developing for web and hybrid mobile.
-Graduated in Analysis and System Development at Cruzeiro do Sul University.
-Agile Scrum methodology as a project management.
+Developer, working on innovation projects and product, following agile scrum methodology as a project management.
+Graduated in Analysis and System Development, I always seek to aggregate great value to the projects, and career advancement and market.

 💻